svenvg93/GitBook/networking/routers/mikrotik.md

 ## Port forwarding

-Port forwarding is a network technique that redirects incoming traffic from a specific port on a router to a designated device or service within a local network, enabling external access to internal network resources.
+Port forwarding redirects incoming traffic from a specific port on a router to a designated device or service within a local network, enabling external access to internal network resources.

 ```shell
 /ip firewall nat